In this tutorial, I show you how to build a DIY farmhouse pantry door with glass using 2x6s.

 First, I painted the surface with satin, semi-gloss, or gloss paint.

 Next, I sanded the edges, corners, and any other irregular angle I can reach.
-Also, be sure a very small portion of the wood is exposed after sanding.

 Apply Wood Stain